E. James Small

 First, two important definitions to remember…

-“Shutter speed” refers to the amount of time the camera’s shutter remains open, which allows light to enter the camera and therefore exposes the “film” (digital cameras use a CCD or CMOS chip in place of film).
+“Shutter speed” refers to the amount of time the camera’s shutter remains open, which allows light to enter the camera and therefore exposes the “film” for the purposes of verbal illustration (digital cameras use a CCD or CMOS chip in place of film).
 Shutter speed can vary from thousandths of a second to many minutes in extreme circumstances.

 “F-Stop” refers to the size of the camera’s aperture (like the iris of your eye) which limits the amount of light that enters the camera when the shutter is open.
 The higher the F-stop, the smaller the aperture admitting less light, and therefore the longer the time exposure needed.